 - Academic Dean Chair of the Committee with no voting rights except in the case of a tie. - 2.
-Assistant Academic Dean - Two (2) Faculty members, not including the one who assigned the grade - Two (2) students, one of which will be the SGA President or their designee
+Program Director (when appropriate) - 3.
+Two (2) Faculty members, not including the one who assigned the grade - Two (2) students, one of which will be the SGA President or their designee